CoderOSSpirit/ZachsHackpad/README.md

 ![image](https://github.com/user-attachments/assets/e162c9bf-95e0-4aa5-b03b-180b625809d4)

 # Firmware:
-This macropad uses KMK firmware for everything and runs on a Seeed XIAO RP2040 More features with the macropad will be added in the future
+This macropad uses Arduino .ino files for firmware.
+I used Arduino IDE to flash the firmware onto the chip itself.
+Adafruit TinyUSB and HID libraries needed to be installed to properly flash firmware onto the chip.
+Firmware is still a work in progress.
+Currently, the keys are working, with updates to the OLED display and rotary encoder upcoming.

 # Bill of Materials: